-In addition, if an investment no longer aligns with the responsible investments criteria for the fund' s portfolio, our aim is to divest from it as soon as practically possible.
+In addition, if an investment no longer aligns with the responsible investments criteria for the fund's portfolio, our aim is to divest from it as soon as practically possible.
 However, in rare instances, the ability to divest may be impacted by external factors including, but not limited to, geopolitical events, low market liquidity and corporate actions.
 In such circumstances, the fund may be compelled to retain the investments in question until such external factors cease to apply.

-For companies where we have no data regarding controversy level, controversy outlook or engagement status from our external data provider, members of the RI team will research the

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. company and look at potential controversies mentioned in various sources of information (including, without limitation to news articles) to evaluate whether the company is in line with the Group Instructions.
+For companies where we have no data regarding controversy level, controversy outlook or engagement status from our external data provider, members of the RI team will research the company and look at potential controversies mentioned in various sources of information (including, without limitation to news articles) to evaluate whether the company is in line with the Group Instructions.
 Direct engagement with the company is also possible.

 Company dialogues and voting are key elements in the fund's approach to active ownership.
-The RI team engages in dialogues with company management, board members and election committees to adress specific ESG issues.
+The RI team engages in dialogues with company management, board members and election committees to address specific ESG issues.
 The dialogues are also aimed at improving general sustainability-related performance, which without improvement could lead to negative impacts on the company's financial results and/or environmental and social factors.